Main Page Content

 Administering the COVID-19 Vaccine

-If you are interested in administering the COVID-19 vaccine in your office, view this information, or email vaccine@wechu.org to learn more.
+If you are interested in administering the COVID-19 vaccine in your office, contact our Vaccine Distribution team by email or phone (519-258-2146, ext.
+1121) to explore how WECHU can provide support.

 Adverse Events Following Immunization (AEFI)